-On July 17, the Senate passed by unanimous consent S. Res.
-498 expressing support for Israel as it acts to defend itself against Hamas.
+On July 17, the Senate passed S. Res.
+498, which expressed support for Israel as it acts to defend itself against Hamas.
 The bipartisan resolution was introduced by Sens.
-Lindsey Graham (R-SC), Robert Menendez (D-NJ), Kelly Ayotte (R-NH), and Charles Schumer (D-NY).
+Lindsey Graham (R-SC), Robert Menendez (D-NJ), Kelly Ayotte (R-NH) and Charles Schumer (D-NY).

-The three resolutions come as Hamas and other Gaza terrorists have launched more than 2,000 rockets at the Jewish state since July 8, 2014.
+The four resolutions come as Hamas and other Gaza terrorists have launched more than 2,600 rockets at the Jewish state since July 8, 2014.
 These actions constitute an unprovoked escalation aimed solely at killing, maiming and terrorizing Israelis.

 Hamas actively rejects Israel’s right to exist and, since the group’s inception in the late 1980s, has killed hundreds of Israelis and dozens of Americans in rocket attacks and suicide bombings.